-\paragraph{VQ-MAE-AV architectures} In Section~\ref{sec:emotion_recognition}, we use a cross-encoder and cross-decoder architecture for the VQ-MAE model, with $12$ attention blocks in the encoder and $4$ in the decoder.
-Each self-attention layer of a block is divided into four heads.
+The VQ-MAE-AV model employs an encoder comprising $L$ attention blocks, where $L$ is set to 12 unless otherwise specified, and a decoder featuring 4 attention blocks.
+Each self-attention layer of a block is divided into 4 heads.
 By default, the parameters of the discrete audio and visual tokens ($d$, $h$, and $w$) are set to 4.
-We set $t_a = 10$ and $t_v = 5$ due to the fact that the sampling rate of $\xa$ is twice the sampling rate of $\xv$.
-In the ablation study Section~\ref{sec:ablation}, we will explore all possible combinations of the VQ-MAE-AV encoder and decoder, including Joint-Encoder and Joint-Decoder (JJ), Cross-Encoder and Joint-Decoder (CJ), Joint-Encoder and Cross-Decoder (JC), and Cross-Encoder and Cross-Decoder (CC).
-We will also evaluate the impact of varying the number of attention blocks ($L$) in the VQ-MAE-AV encoder, where a model with $\emph{n}$ attention blocks in the encoder will be denoted by VQ-MAE-AV-\emph{n}.
-We will further investigate how emotion recognition performance is affected by the size of discrete tokens and evaluate the values of $d$ and $h, w$ parameters for discrete audio and visual index tokens, respectively.
-More details about our architecture can be found in our public implementation.
+We set $t_a = 10$ and $t_v = 5$ because the sampling rate of $\xa$ is twice the sampling rate of $\xv$.
+In the ablation study (Section~\ref{sec:ablation}), we will explore all possible combinations of the VQ-MAE-AV encoder and decoder, according to the two fusion strategies (\emph{self-attention fusion} and $\emph{cross-attention fusion}$).
+We will also evaluate the impact of the pooling strategy and contrastive learning.